EvickaStudio/24-Fire-REST-API/README.md

 ## Overview

-FireAPI is a Python library that serves as a wrapper for the 24Fire REST API.
-It allows you to perform basic operations on a KVM server using a private API key.
-The library provides the following functionalities:
+FireAPI is a Python client library that provides convenient access to the [24Fire REST API](https://apidocs.24fire.de/), allowing you to control KVM server functions using a private API key.
+The library supports both synchronous and asynchronous operations and includes type definitions for all request parameters and response fields.

-* Get server configuration
+- Get server configuration
-* Get server status
+- Get server status
-* Start server
-* Stop server
-* Restart server
-* Delete backup (exclusive to `24fire+` subscribers)
-* Create backup (exclusive to `24fire+` subscribers)
-* List all backups (exclusive to `24fire+` subscribers)
-* Retrieve monitoring timings (exclusive to `24fire+` subscribers)
+- Start, stop, and restart the server
+- Backup management (create, delete, list) *(exclusive to `24fire+` subscribers)*
-* Retrieve monitoring incidences (exclusive to `24fire+` subscribers)
+- Retrieve monitoring timings and incidences *(exclusive to `24fire+` subscribers)*
-* Async Support

 > [!NOTE]
-> Disclaimer: Unable to test `24fire+` exclusive features due to lack of subscription.
+> Some features are exclusive to `24fire+` subscribers and have not been tested due to lack of subscription.
 If you encounter issues, please report them on GitHub.

 ## Table of Contents